 What if you want to predict performance?
 In this case, use parametric design and optimization tools.

 Parametric design enables engineers to systematically and automatically adjust their models.
 Engineers use it to study their results for sensitivities, correlations or optima.

 These optimization tools have been on the market for a while and have been very successful at driving simulation-based engineering.

 Now, what about those who want quick results or a good visualization of a design’s performance?
 This is when ROMs are an engineer’s best options.
 ROMs are like a black box processor: You give it inputs and it quickly gives you back outputs.
 Therefore, for a good visualization of your design’s performance, you can quickly graph a ROM’s output.

 How to Build a Reduced Order Model

 To build a ROM, you need to run a number of design points through a solver.
-The results from these runs are then combined in ANSYS Twin Builder to create a ROM.
+The results from these runs are then combined into a ROM using ANSYS DesignXplorer's 3D ROM builder.
+These ROMS can then be combined into a system simulation, or digital twin, using ANSYS Twin Builder.
 This process has been strongly integrated within ANSYS Fluent and ANSYS Workbench.
 Watch the video below for details:

 Once you have a ROM, you can take it into a production facility, pitch it to customers on an elevator, post it on the web or use it in a digital twin.